Professor of Law Co-Director, Racial Justice Project

-Penelope Andrews joined NYLS in January 2019 as Distinguished Visiting Professor of Law and teaches comparative and international law courses.
+Penelope Andrews joined NYLS in January 2019 and teaches comparative and international law courses.
 She also serves as Co-Director of NYLS’s Racial Justice Project, focusing on international and South African issues.

 Professor Andrews was the 2018–19 Sabbatical Scholar at the Center for the Study of Law and Culture at Columbia Law School.
 She previously completed two terms as Dean: From 2016 to 2018 as the first Black dean at the University of Cape Town Faculty of Law, and from 2012 to 2015 as the first female dean of Albany Law School in New York.
 She was previously the Associate Dean for Academic Affairs at the City University of New York (CUNY) School of Law and Director of International Programs at Valparaiso Law School.